A new perspective on low-rank optimization: Generalizing the Matrix Perspective Reformulation Technique to Functions

-where $t_i$ models the sum of the $i$ largest eigenvalues of $f(\bm{X})$, and we set $w_{n+1}=0$.
-Applying the MPRT then yields the following corollary to Theorem \ref{lemma:equivalence}: \begin{corollary} Suppose Problem \eqref{prob:lrsdo9} attains a finite optimal value.
+where $t_i$ models the sum of the $i$ largest eigenvalues of $f(\bm{X})$.
+Applying the MPRT then yields the following {\blue extension} to Theorem \ref{lemma:equivalence}: \begin{proposition} Suppose Problem \eqref{prob:lrsdo9} attains a finite optimal value.
 Then, the following problem attains the same value: